 It is possible for an employee who did not receive rightfully earned overtime to file an individual claim against an employer, or multiple employees with missing overtime pay could join in a class-action suit against the employer.

-How to Take Legal Action for Unpaid Overtime
+How to Take Legal Action for Overtime Unpaid Wages

 One of the most important things you must have to pursue an unpaid overtime claim is proof of the hours you worked during the period in question.
 Unfortunately, some employees do not have access to their timekeeping systems beyond the clocking in and out for each shift.
 An experienced overtime dispute lawyer in Palm Springs can help their client determine the best places to search for evidence of their actual hours worked.